-Everyone wants to be a good leaver, but it doesn’t always work out that way.
-What if you made a mistake or breached protocol and your previous employer considers you a bad leaver?
+So you made a mistake or breached protocol and your previous employer considers you a bad leaver.
 If there’s bad blood between you, you’re unlikely to get a good reference and your job search will be more challenging – but the challenges won’t typically be insurmountable.

-Here’s what should you do to get a new job if you were fired or laid off for a reason other than investment performance, cost-cutting or restructuring.
+Here’s what should you do to get a new job if you were fired or laid off and it was at least partially your own fault.

 If you left your previous firm on less-than-ideal terms, it’s natural to want to stick it to your former employer.
 Many people have burned bridges, only to regret their behavior later.
 As big as the industry is, it’s not big enough that you won’t ever come into contact with former bosses and colleagues.